MicrosoftDocs/win32/desktop-src/EventLog/event-log-file-format.md

 ---
-Description: 'Each event log contains a header (represented by the ELF\_LOGFILE\_HEADER structure) that has a fixed size, followed by a variable number of event records (represented by EVENTLOGRECORD structures), and an end-of-file record (represented by the ELF\_EOF\_RECORD structure).' ms.assetid: '2b62b807-4ffd-4a8f-afe4-34e109d01856'
+Description: Each event log contains a header (represented by the ELF\_LOGFILE\_HEADER structure) that has a fixed size, followed by a variable number of event records (represented by EVENTLOGRECORD structures), and an end-of-file record (represented by the ELF\_EOF\_RECORD structure). ms.assetid: 2b62b807-4ffd-4a8f-afe4-34e109d01856
 title: Event Log File Format
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Log File Format